-To ensure that all items are completed to your satisfaction, your Construction Supervisor will meet you back at your home and take you through all the items listed on your PCI checklist and confirm that they have been rectified.
+Prior to the home handover, to ensure that all items are completed to your satisfaction, your Construction Supervisor will meet you back at your home and take you through all the items listed on your PCI checklist and confirm that they have been rectified.
 After your inspection of the items at PCI2, you sign off knowing all items are to your satisfaction.

 Perform any owner works and move in

 If you are painting your home you can do it now.
 Then get ready to go through the house handover, move in and enjoy your brand new home!